adracea/hugo-theme-hello-friend-ng/exampleSite/content/posts/creating-a-new-theme.md

 :wq
 ```

 Generate the web site and verify the results.
-The title on the posts and the about page should both reflect the value in the markdown file.
+The title on the logs and the about page should both reflect the value in the markdown file.

-## Add “Date Published” to Posts
+## Add “Date Published” to Logs

-It's common to have posts display the date that they were written or published, so let's add that.
-The front matter of our posts has a variable named "date."
+It's common to have logs display the date that they were written or published, so let's add that.
+The front matter of our logs has a variable named "date."
 It's usually the date the content was created, but let's pretend that's the value we want to display.

 ### Add “Date Published” to the Template

-We'll start by updating the template used to render the posts.
+We'll start by updating the template used to render the logs.
 The template code will look like:

 ```
 {{ .Date.Format "Mon, Jan 2, 2006" }}
 ```

-Posts use the default single template, so we'll change that file.
+Logs use the default single template, so we'll change that file.

 ```
 $ vi themes/zafta/layouts/_default/single.html